REVIEW:

 claim of the manufacturer is that the foot braces can be adjusted while

-regular basis usually set the foot braces to a comfortable position and
+a regular basis usually set the foot braces to a comfortable position

-never move them, the easy adjustment will be beneficial to persons who
+and never move them, the easy adjustment will be beneficial to persons

-get into an unfamiliar kayak and dont get the adjustment quite right
+who get into an unfamiliar kayak and don't get the adjustment quite

-the first time.
-It will also benefit kayak rental organizations where
+right the first time.
+It will also benefit kayak rental organizations

-there is frequent adjustment of foot braces as clients come and go.
-To
+where there is frequent adjustment of foot braces as clients come and

-prove the ease of adjustment, I reached down beside each leg, grasped
+go.
+To prove the ease of adjustment, I reached down beside each leg,

-the adjustment bar and pulled the each Toe Pilot Control back one notch.
+grasped the adjustment bar and pulled the each Toe Pilot Control back

-Each assembly slipped back and locked into the next notch with ease, however
+one notch.
+Each assembly slipped back and locked into the next notch

-the springs that are supposed to hold the Toe Pilots in their forward
+with ease, however the springs that are supposed to hold the Toe Pilots

-position did not seem to do the job and the Toe Pilots tipped aft.
-This
+in their forward position did not seem to do the job and the Toe Pilots

-was easy enough to overcome by pushing the Toe Pilots back forward, to
+tipped aft.
+This was easy enough to overcome by pushing the Toe Pilots

 When